secretstartups/handbook/hiring/job-families/index.html.md

 ## Approval Flow

 Anyone can create a job family, in general it is the responsibility of the person who will manage the position or job family.
 They may enlist help from others.
 After the merge request is created, **the merge request must follow this approval flow**:
 1. **Your manager**: Your direct manager is responsible for clarifying the scope of responsibilities and level of roles, checking responsibilities and requirements and ensuring the job family follows the template logic and **has all of the required areas**.
-Any review after this should be quick so the manager is the gate keeper.
+Any review after this should be quick so the manager is the gatekeeper.
 1. **Your executive leader**: Your executive leader is responsible for confirming the role is in plan and review of department/division structure and levels.
 1. **Senior Manager, Recruiting Operations and Insights**: Ping them to approve by at-mentioning them in the #job-family slack channel and assigning the merge request to them.
 They are responsible for checking to ensure it follows template and conventions; they are the final step before the CEO.
 1. **CEO**: After all have approved the merge request, ping the CEO to merge by at-mentioning the CEO in the #job-family slack channel and reassign them to the merge request.
 It is preferable to ping the CEO in the same thread as the previous step.
 1. **Total Rewards**: While the CEO reviews you should ping the Total Reward Team `@gl-total-rewards` on the merge request to review.
 They will propose a [benchmark](/handbook/total-rewards/compensation/compensation-calculator/#new-benchmark) to add to the [job families](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/job_families.yml) file in GitLab and assign it to the leader of group.
 Once merged, the entry on the `job_families.yml` file will automatically cause the [Compensation Calculator](/handbook/total-rewards/compensation/compensation-calculator) to show at the bottom of the position description page.
-If a bencmark is not clear the Total Rewards Team will reach out to the People Business Partner who supports the function to understand the job family betther.
-The total rewards team will complete a seperate merge request to add the comp benchamrek.
+If a benchmark is not clear the Total Rewards Team will reach out to the People Business Partner who supports the function to understand the job family better.
+The total rewards team will complete a separate merge request to add the comp benchmark.
 Once merged, they add the benchmark to the backend comp calc and compaas changes sheet.

 ## Templates for New Job Family

 There are two templates on this page.
-The first template is appropriate when the job family has 1 or 2 job titles and more levles (i.e. junior, intermediate, senior, manager, director) or specialities; [for example](/job-families/engineering/backend-engineer/).
+The first template is appropriate when the job family has 1 or 2 job titles and more levels (i.e. junior, intermediate, senior, manager, director) or specialties; [for example](/job-families/engineering/backend-engineer/).
 There can be many levels for each of the titles.
 The second template is appropriate when there are many different job titles within the same family; [for example](/job-families/people-ops/total-rewards/).

 ### Job Family Template 1